StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 </div>

-As described [in the section on writing level](#writing-level), the higher-level writing on this site sometimes contains technical discussion that is not included in the lower-level writing version of the same content.
+As described above [in the section on writing level](#writing-level), the higher-level writing on this site sometimes contains technical discussion that is not included in the lower-level writing version of the same content.
 In general, the purpose of this discussion is to formally justify points made without toning things down so completely that the real matters themselves are not handled.
 This is not to say that discussions that fall into this special content section are made purposefully impenetrable or anything like that, but simply that the discussion is not nearly as tempered for an audience with less knowledge.

 The upshot of this for most people is that you can probably safely ignore these sections unless you are interested in the full treatment.
 I am careful to include summaries of the main points of technical discussion sections in the normal text (as appropriate), making these sections completely optional.
 This means, for example, that if you skip one, I won't suddenly reference something from it further down on the page.